Avinash2468/32-bit-2-stage-pipelined-mips-processor/README.md

 ## Instruction currently supported

-As per the requirements specified by Saumya Ma’am, I have designed my processor in such a way that it is able to carry out 28 instructions.
+I have designed my processor in such a way that it is able to carry out 28 instructions.

 - a.
 ADD